ahhh/GoRedDeath/README.md

 **!
 IT WILL PERMANENTLY ERASE FILES !**

 - For learning purposes only
-- Works well on Linux and Windows
+- Works well on Linux, Windows, and MacOS
-- Needs work on MacOS
-- Needs work on raw disk writes
 - I hope you have backups